qwx9/strangepg/README.md

 - Edge objects and adjacencies in general can't really be manipulated through strawk
 - OpenGL ES: mouse picking code doesn't work and crashes with an assertion failure;
 not sure what and how to fix.
+- Broken on WSL2 on some machines; the Windows native binary can still be used directly through the terminal emulator.
+- DirectX: mouse picking code is buggy and can crash the application near startup.
+- Fatal errors in strawk are not always handled gracefully and may result in broken state.

 Less major bugs:
-- Blinking nodes due to renderer's lack of reordering of nodes for correct alpha blending
+- Blinking nodes due to renderer's lack of reordering of nodes for correct alpha blending.
-- "Spinning" nodes due to an edge case in average angle computation
+- "Spinning" nodes due to an edge case in average angle computation.
 - The selection box is a kludge and is stupidly resource-heavy.
 - The selection box currently only works in one direction.
-- Only one node can be moved at a time.
 - The renderer is fairly efficient, but it could be made an order of magnitude faster.
 - (pfr*) Layouting ignores nodes with no adjacencies; would be better to place them on better fixed locations as well.